The Best RV Destinations in the United States

 Big Sur, California

-Big Sur is one of the best drives you can take in the US, stretching 90 miles along the coastline of Highway 1 (also known as the Pacific Coast Highway) from San Simeon to Carmel-by-the-Sea.
-The drive is a true gem for those looking to experience expansive ocean vistas, redwood forests, and seaside cliffs.
 Big Sur isn’t a town, nor is it a city, but rather one beautiful, sunny stretch of southern California.
-There’s not a whole lot of civilization along this route, but trust us — the majestic views are totally worth disconnecting for!
+There’s not a whole lot of civilization along this route, but trust us, the majestic views are totally worth disconnecting for!
 Though there’s not much around in terms of restaurants or shops, there are several RV campgrounds along Big Sur.

 Columbia River Highway, Oregon

 The Columbia River Highway makes for an excellent RV road trip in the Pacific Northwest region.
-The historic route begins near Portland, Oregon, and continues approximately 75 miles alongside the renowned Columbia River Gorge.
-It was built in the early 1900s in conjunction with multiple structures and sites to bring travelers to the most scenic sites in the gorge and many consider it America’s first scenic highway.
-Throughout the trip, you’ll find plenty of RV campgrounds and scenic points of interest, from dense forests to rocky waterfalls.
+The historic route begins near Portland, Oregon and continues approximately 75 miles alongside the renowned Columbia River Gorge.

 Route 66

-Route 66 is the penultimate cross-country road trip route, stretching all the way from Illinois to Southern California.
-In a way, Route 66 has become larger-than-life.
-It has featured heavily in popular Folk Americana fiction for over 60 years: movies, novels, and music.
-While Route 66 does still exist, it’s longer one single road.
+While Route 66 does still exist, it’s no longer one single road.
 Fortunately, more than 80% of the original route can still be driven in sections.
-You’ll encounter plenty of cultural landmarks, quirky shops, and diners along the way, plus of course countless campgrounds.
+You’ll encounter plenty of cultural landmarks, quirky shops, and diners along the way—plus countless campgrounds, of course.

-If you’re interested in tackling the drive in an RV, make sure to plan ahead — it’s a LONG trip.
-(8 states to be exact!)
+If you’re interested in tackling the drive in an RV, make sure to plan ahead—it’s a LONG trip (8 states to be exact!).
 There are several updated Route 66 guides available out there to help with planning.

 Williamsburg, VA

 The Colonial Williamsburg Living History Museum is there, as are counterparts like Jamestown Settlement, Historic Jamestowne, the American Revolution Museum at Yorktown, and Yorktown Battlefield.
-All of them are fascinating, and the abundance of nearby campgrounds makes it easy to stay and spend time at each one.
+All of them are fascinating and well worth seeing.

 New Orleans, Louisiana

 With a melting pot of cultures and rich history, New Orleans is a top RV destination for many good reasons.
-While the obvious might be for the renowned Mardi Gras celebration or Jazz Fest, traffic jams can create an issue for RVers.
+While the obvious might be for the renowned Mardi Gras celebration or Jazz Fest, traffic jams can create an issue for beginner RVers.
 Instead, consider going in the spring when the weather is just right and you have room to navigate.
-Visit the famous French Quarter for all the food and music your heart desires, or spend a day at the iconic City Park.
-You’ll also find several RV parks in the area for your convenience.

 The Florida Keys

 Last but not least, we couldn’t finish this list without mentioning the Florida Keys.
 The Keys are the place to be during the winter months.
-This is one of the few places in the country that offer warmth and sunshine year-round, and the tropical beauty of the place certainly doesn’t escape us.
+This is one of the few places in the country that offers warmth and sunshine year-round, and the tropical beauty of the place certainly doesn’t escape us.

 The Keys give guests opportunities to snorkel, boat, swim, and kayak.
 There are also countless attractions in the area, and a few national parks—namely, Everglades National Park, Dry Tortugas National Park, and Biscayne National Park—are all nearby.